sourcegraph/sourcegraph-public-snapshot/doc/dev/local_development.md

 # Getting started with developing Sourcegraph

-Have a look around, our code is at https://sourcegraph.com/github.com/sourcegraph/sourcegraph.
+Have a look around, our code is on [GitHub](https://sourcegraph.com/github.com/sourcegraph/sourcegraph).

 ## Outline